Food contains cholesterol, yes. But here is why you no longer need to worry about high-cholesterol foods.

 Butter may be a delicious cooking ingredient but it also comes with some stark health risks.

 A set of guidelines that influence how doctors treat patients with high cholesterol suggests keeping close tabs on levels of LDL, or “bad” cholesterol, and including more factors in their assessment of heart disease risk.

 Find the truth about questions that pique your curiosity in our series, “The Short Answer.”
 Registered dietitian Katherine Patton MEd, RD, CSSD, LD, answers this one about cholesterol.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Find the truth about questions that pique your curiosity in our series, “The Short Answer.”
 Preventive cardiologist Haitham Ahmed, MD, MPH, answers this one.

 Most parents probably don’t think that high blood cholesterol levels could be a problem for their children.
 But elevated cholesterol levels in kids can contribute to heart disease and stroke in adulthood.

 Have you ever wondered about the health benefits of seeds?
-Amy Jamieson-Petonic, R.D., a registered dietician at Cleveland Clinic, says people do not realize certain seeds have a variety of health benefits.
+Dietitian Amy Jamieson-Petonic, RD, says people don’t realize certain seeds have a variety of health benefits.
 Hemp seeds, for example, can be a great source of vitamin E. “Vitamin E is an antioxidant in our body,” says Jamieson-Petonic.
-“It helps … Read More
+“It helps to reduce these free-radicals — these … Read More